gyng/expertsort/README.md

 Expertsort (stylised EXPERTSORT) is a collection of EXPERT PROGRAMMER sorting algorithms.

-Ever felt that sorting in Ruby is efficient?

-Need a slow algorithm for v0.0.1 of your application?

-Is your hardware too fast?

-Want to prove that sorting in Ruby is slow as balls?
+Need help with sorting homework?
 EXPERTSORT is here to help.

 ## Installation